jbrew/pt-write/README.md

 # pt-write
-custom predictive text writing engine
+custom predictive text writing engine (old, bare-bones iteration of pt-voicebox.
+Keeping this here in case it's instructive to see a pared-down version)

-This program uses markov chains to offer suggestions for the next word, among which the user chooses.
+This program uses a markov chain–like algorithm to offer suggestions for the next word, among which the user chooses